deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 ## How do I reduce the number of master nodes in a cloud cluster (multi-master to single-master)?

-1. Make a [backup](faq.html#etc-backup-and-restore) of `etcd` and `/etc/kubernetes`
+1. Make a [backup of `etcd`](faq.html#etc-backup-and-restore) and the `/etc/kubernetes` directory.
-1. Transfer the archive to a server outside the cluster (on a local machine)
+1. Transfer the archive to a server outside the cluster (e.g., on a local machine).
-1. Make sure there are no [alerts](..300-prometheus/faq.html#how-to-get-information-about-alerts-in-a-cluster) in the cluster that will prevent new masters from being created
+1. Ensure there are no [alerts](../300-prometheus/faq.html#how-to-get-information-about-alerts-in-a-cluster) in the cluster that can prevent the update of the master nodes.
 1. Run the appropriate edition and version of the Deckhouse installer container **on the local machine** (change the container registry address if necessary):

    ```bash